Schiiss/blog/_posts/2025-09-08-exploring-agent-bricks-databricks-new-approach-to-building-ai-agents.md

 Building agents is hard.
 Like I talked about in my [🚀🔬 GenAI App Development with MLflow & Databricks](https://schiiss.github.io/blog/genai/mlflow/genai-app-development-with-mlflow-and-databricks/#-challenges-developing-genai-apps), there are so many different steps and knobs to turn when building agents.

-Everything from engineering your prompts, chunking the data to prepare for vectorization, selecting an LLM—the number of choices you need to make as a developer is overwhelming and makes iterations tedious and error-prone.
+Everything from engineering your prompts, chunking the data to prepare for vectorization, selecting an LLM, the number of choices you need to make as a developer is overwhelming and makes iterations tedious and error-prone.
 Agent Bricks allows teams to focus on the use case and provide feedback to the agent to improve its quality through natural language.

 Databricks talks about the concept of **Agent Learning from Human Feedback (ALHF)**, which seems to be an internally developed method to help improve the quality of agents.